Your Responsibility to your American Shorthair Breeders

 We talk a lot about what good American Shorthair breeders are expected to do for you.
-We require them to health test their breeding cats, guarantee the health and temperament of each kitten, be there for you 24/7 for up to 18 years or longer — longer than most other relationships you are likely to have in your life.
+We require them to health test their breeding American Shorthair Tabby Cat Breeder.
+We expect them to guarantee the health and temperament of each kitten.

-We haven’t really talked about your responsibilities to your breeder.
+We haven’t really talked about your responsibility to your American Shorthair breeders.

-Things go wrong.
-We get that.
+Things go wrong, we get that.
 Best intentions fade through no fault of our own.
 Maybe a job was lost.
 Maybe the terms of our rental agreement changed.
-Maybe someone in our family became sick and needs all our attention.
-Maybe one of a million things happen but things go wrong.
+Maybe someone in the family became sick and needs all our attention.
+Maybe one of a million things happen but things do go wrong.